 Although Kenya's gender equality ranking on the WEF's global index is relatively good compared to our other 10 study countries, it still has a gender gap in ownership of 7%.
 A combination of factors, including lower financial independence and education levels, can inhibit women's access to and usage of mobile, particularly at more sophisticated levels of usage.

-Market share of top 3 mobile operators: 67% Safaricom 16% Airtel 9% Orange play a role in selecting their handset report purchasing their own mobile
+Market share of top 3 mobile operators: 67% Safaricom 16% Airtel 9% Orange participation: 72% for men, 62% for women